hadashiA/MRubyCS/README.md

 > Requirements: Unity 2021.3 or later.

 1. Install [NugetForUnity](https://github.com/GlitchEnzo/NuGetForUnity).
-2. Open the NuGet window by going to NuGet > Manage NuGet Packages, “Show Prelease” toggled on, after search for the "MRubyCS" package, and install it.
+2. Open the NuGet window by going to NuGet > Manage NuGet Packages, “Show Prelease�toggled on, after search for the "MRubyCS" package, and install it.
 3. (Optional) To install utilities for generating mrb bytecode, refer to the [How to compile .mrb](#how-to-compile-mrb) section.

 ## Basic Usage